 When Will Your NFA Foster Care Assessment Happen?

-The foster care assessment is usually the third stage in an individual or couple’s foster care application journey (To read more about the other steps read our post on our 15 step process to becoming a foster carer).
+The foster care assessment is usually the third stage in an individual or couple’s foster care application journey.

 Following an initial enquiry, which may happen over the telephone or in person, you will receive a fostering pack full of information to help you decide if fostering could be a good fit for you.
 Next you will be visited by one of our team who till talk to you in more detail about fostering and how it might impact on your lifestyle, as well as answering any questions you may have about the process.